Lead Opinion

 ON CRIMINAL PETITION TO TRANSFER

-I. History of the Exception
+I History of the Exception

 The Supreme Court of Wisconsin has been particularly forthright in explaining the justification for what has come to be known in that state as the "greater latitude" doctrine.
-Friedrich, 398 N.W.2d at 775.
-The justification is, quite simply, protection of children, the most sexually vulnerable in society.
-Like our Court in Robbins, Wisconsin has sought to level the playing field in service to the desirable social end of convicting child molesters:
+Friedrich,

 Because of immaturity, fear and embarrassment, sexually abused children find it difficult to testify.
 It is for this reason that much is being written of late about the necessity of support activities to make the taking of a statement less traumatic.
-Among these proposals are video taping their examinations and cross-examinations and allowing appropriate support persons to be present to make the ordeal of reliving and reciting their exploitation less difficult.[5]
+Among these proposals are video taping their examinations and cross-examinations and allowing appropriate support persons to be present to make the ordeal of reliving and reciting their exploitation less difficult.5

 These are among the reasons why a more liberal admission of other crimes evidence is the rule in Wisconsin on sex crime cases.

-II.
+IL.
 The Recidivism Rationale

-III.
-The Bolstering Rationale
+III The Bolstering Rationale

-We turn then to the second rationale frequently offered for the depraved sexual instinct exception that allowing such evidence lends credence to a victim's testimony describing acts which would otherwise seem improbable standing alone.
+We turn then to the second rationale frequently offered for the depraved sexual instinct exception-that allowing such evidence lends credence to a victim's testimony describing acts which would otherwise seem improbable standing alone.

 This rationale has its origins in an era less jaded than today.
 When the accusations were brought in Robbins, in the late 1930s, the idea that an adult male who occupied a position of responsibility in the community would force himself sexually upon a child bordered on the preposterous.
-Sadly, it is our belief that fifty years later we live in a world where accusations of child molest no longer appear improbable as a rule.[8]
-This decaying state of affairs in society ironically undercuts the justification for the depraved sexual instinct exception at a time when the need to prosecute is greater.
+Sadly, it is our belief that fifty years later we live in a world where accusations of child molest no longer appear improbable as a rule.

 The notion that the State may not punish a person for his character is one of the foundations of our system of jurisprudence.
 Evidence of misconduct other than that with which one is charged ("uncharged misconduct") will naturally give rise to the inference that the defendant is of bad character.
 This, in turn, poses the danger that the jury will convict the defendant solely on this inference.